-- physical read requests physical read requests are handled directly by the Host Controller and are not made visible to system software.
-DMA contexts and controllers that are used in a Host Controller for the physical read request unit are implementation specific.
-This specification places no limits on the physical response unit other than its effective address range and the requirement that the Host Controller may not block processing of other transaction types while dealing with physical requests. - 2) self-ID packets PHY packets with the selfID format can be received at any time.
+- physical requests physical requests, including physical read, physical write and lock requests to some CSR registers (section 5.5), are handled directly by the Host Controller and are not made visible to system software.
+DMA contexts and controllers that are used in a Host Controller for the physical request unit are implementation specific.
+This specification places no limits on the physical response unit other than its effective address range and the requirement that the Host Controller may not block processing of other transaction types while dealing with physical requests.
+Chapter 12., "Physical Requests," provides details on which requests can be processed as physical. - 2) self-ID packets PHY packets with the selfID format can be received at any time.
 However, only those packets that are received during the selfID phase of bus initialization which immediately follows a bus reset are considered to be selfID packets.
 Others are considered simply to be PHY packets which are handled like asynchronous requests.
 The Host Controller can be programmed to accept or ignore selfID packets.
 When selfID packets are accepted, they are stored in a special memory buffer which has a dedicated controller and context.
-Because of this special memory buffer, selfID packets can never get 'stuck' in a FIFO. - 3) asynchronous responses when the host system initiates a request through the asynchronous transmit request context, the response will be handled by the asynchronous receive response context.
+Because of this special memory buffer, selfID packets can never get 'stuck' in a FIFO.
+See chapter 11., "Self ID Receive," for more information. - 3) asynchronous responses when the host system initiates a request through the asynchronous transmit request context, the response will be handled by the asynchronous receive response context.
 The fact that host system software initiates the process and the fact that the Host Controller has a separate context for responses allows system software to budget for all responses which ensures that the Host Controller will always have a place in system memory to store a response when it arrives.
 In the unlikely event that the Host Controller does not have a place for the response it is allowed to drop the response when it arrives.
 This will cause a splittransaction timeout which is an error condition with which the software is already able to deal. - 4) asynchronous requests a request may arrive at the Host Controller at any time.
-Additionally, a request can be of any size up to the limits imposed by the max\rec field in the Bus\Info\Block.
+Additionally, a request can be of any size up to the limits imposed by the max_rec field in the Bus_Info_Block.
 Because of the unpredictable nature of this transaction type, it is impractical for the system software to ensure that there is always sufficient buffer space defined in the asynchronous request receive buffers.